ottopaulsen/MMM-WeConnect/README.md

 If you want other languages, add your own translation file in the translations folder.

-The logging can be set to true to output data to the console.
+The logging can be set to `true` to output data to the console.
 It can be useful for example to get positions, but you can easily also use Google Maps for this.

+### Privacy

+Please respect peoples privacy rights, and do not show position unless all drivers and passangers agree to this.
+This is your responsibility.

 ### Password security